 - Full Membership

-- To become a Full Member the applicant must be registered as a Dramatherapist with The Health Professions Council.
+- To become a Full Member the applicant must be registered as a Dramatherapist with The Health and Care Professions Council.

 - Non-practising Membership

-- To become a non-practising member, the applicant must have successfully completed a Dramatherapy training which would permit them to apply to the HPC for registration as as Dramatherapist.
+- To become a non-practising member, the applicant must have successfully completed a Dramatherapy training which would permit them to apply to the HCPC for registration as as Dramatherapist.

 - Retired Membership

 - Any Full Member who has maintained their membership of The Association for at least five consecutive years prior to full retirement from Dramatherapy practice.